 Oil: I use olive oil.
 You can substitute canola/sunflower oil, avocado oil or unsalted butter.

-The main thing to know about adding miso paste to soup broth is that it should NOT be added directly to a simmering pot of soup.
-For the best flavor, texture and health benefits, miso should be added when the soup has basically finished cooking and is no longer boiling or simmering.
+For the best flavor and consistency, miso should be added when the soup has basically finished cooking and is no longer boiling or simmering.

 First of all, miso paste doesn't blend well when dropped into boiling liquid.
 You might end up with chunks of miso that don't dissolve.
 Also, miso is a fermented food with micoflora and enzymes that would be destroyed in boiling water.